Your business is ready to grow with They Ask, You Answer if you:

 Trust in the process

 This obsession with trust, not only means you make strides to earn the trust of your buyer, but also that you must trust them.

 In addition, you must trust the process and really work at it.
-You must trust your employees, and give them a degree of control on how you communicate with your buyers.
+You must trust your employees, and give them a degree of control over how you communicate with your buyers.

 Have I said trust enough yet?

 I’m not sure I could say it enough to paint a truly accurate picture of how important it is and how impactful it can be for your business and buyer.

 I’ve done my best, though, to help you understand what gives an organization the best footing to get started down this incredible journey.

 Keep in mind, although They Ask, You Answer contains many formulaic approaches to sales, inbound marketing, alignment, and culture, it’s a model, not a formula.